obcode/glabs/README.md

       # accesslevel should be guest, developer, reporter, maintainer
       # if not defined accesslevel is developer
       accesslevel: <accesslevel for students>
+      # It is possible to seed repositories using a custom tool instead of using a startercode.
+      seeder:
+        cmd: <path to seeding tool> # e.g. python
+        args:
+          - <list of arguments passed. %s gets replaced by the path of the repository>
+        name: <name of the author used for commit>
+        email: <email of the author used for commit>
+        toBranch: <branch to commit to> # default master
+        signKey: <plaintext private key for signing commits> # Optional key for signing the commit.
+If the key is encrypted the password will be requested on running the tool.
+        protectToBranch:  <false|true> # whether only maintainer can push, default false
       clone:
         localpath: <local base path for repositories to clone in> # default "."
         branch: <checkout branch> # default master